 A picnic allows you to enjoy the outdoors.
-It’s also a wonderful way to bond over healthy food you’ve prepared yourselves.
+It’s also a wonderful way to bond over good food, a relaxed atmosphere, and great company.

 You can both polish your hosting skills when you organize a small party together.
 It’s interesting to see the results of combining your artistic styles to welcome your guests to the party venue.

 Resource for Getting Started: How I Learned to Throw Amazing Parties, Every Time

 164. Get a massage

 Why not?
 You deserve it!